sysdiglabs/scan-action/README.md

 Custom sysdig-cli-scanner version to download.
 It is set to `1.8.1` by default.

 > If using iac mode, minimum required version is 1.9.0.
-> Please note that the Action has only been tested with `1.8.x` versions and it is not guaranteed that it will work as expected with other versions.
+> Please note that for VM mode the Action has only been tested with `1.8.x` versions and it is not guaranteed that it will work as expected with other versions.

 ### `registry-user`